SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 the api atm just has a way of fetching a content item. it needs to distinguish between draft/published (once its supported in the graph)

+on updated, trigger timer to allow user action to complete. get current status of item, if created since timer trigger time, new, then if published new publish, if not new draft. else if updated since trigger time, updated, but how to tell draft or published? will have to test use task.delay? will that have the right context? use a repeating workflow timer event - would have to save update events, and if the event time was too soon ago, leave it there for the next trigger use signalling?
+HttpWorkflowController Trigger has the code for continuing workflows waiting on a signal - we could have a workflow that gets triggered by a signal

+or new button to new controller, pass to existing controller and publish event according to what user has done?

+or add trigger to neo that published the event?

 todo: add validated as column

 | start state     | user action           | validated | notes       | content page | content list page | created event | updated event | versioned event | deleted event | published event | unpublished event | item latest | item published | item created time | item modified time | item published time | item contentitemversionid | event grid status | uniqueness      | draft/pub only |